islamsaadi/ios-cards-game/README.md

 5. After 10 turns, a summary screen announces the winner.
 6. Tap "Back to Menu" to return.

+## 🎵 Sounds
+Sound effects for:
+- Card flip
+- Victory
+- Lose
+- Background music

+The background music is paused when the app is inactive and resumed on return.

 ## 🧪 Lifecycle & UX

 - Location is fetched once per app open.